-If your conjoint analysis study has a None weight, the market simulator automatically includes the None as an option in the market simulation (on the simulation scenario tab, the box is checked for Include none option (if present).
+If your conjoint analysis study has a None weight, the market simulator automatically includes the None as an option in the market simulation (on the My Scenario Settings tab, Simulation Settings ribbon group, the box is checked for Include none option (if present).